Acorn Computers: Acquisition and asset disposal

 Ultimately, the widely anticipated issues around releasing Acorn's 24% shareholding in ARM, with a need for "minimising the massive tax burden posed by disposing the holding", were resolved through "creative accounting courtesy of Morgan Stanley", with an offshore subsidiary of the bank acquiring Acorn, releasing the £300 million shareholding "using the purchase as a tax loss and swapping Acorn investors' shares for ARM shares", and with the bank retaining an estimated £40 million shareholding in ARM as a consequence.
 As part of the process leading to the acquisition of Acorn by the Morgan Stanley subsidiary, MSDW Investment Holdings Limited, with the intention to "minimise the liabilities" of the group through the disposal of assets, Pace Micro Technology agreed to acquire Acorn's set-top box division for approximately £200,000, also obtaining Acorn's rights and obligations with regard to RISC OS.

 In conjunction with the acquisition of Acorn, an offer was extended to a company "owned by Stan Boland and certain senior management to purchase ... the silicon and software design activity" for approximately £1 million.
-This distinct company (known as "New Jam Inc") effectively became the independent Element 14 venture, acquiring the name from the former Acorn Computers Limited which then became known as Cabot 2 Limited.
-A subsequent report put the sale price of this division of Acorn at £1.5 million, offering the prescient observation that this new business would itself be acquired for "several million pounds" by an established company in the industry, as it was.
+This distinct company, known as "New Jam Inc" or "NewJam Inc", already founded in April 1999, eventually acquired these assets for £620,539, and effectively became the independent Element 14 venture, acquiring the name from the former Acorn Computers Limited in October 1999.
+Acorn Computers then became known as Cabot 2 Limited.
+A subsequent report put the sale price of this division of Acorn at £1.5 million, offering the prescient observation that this new business would itself be acquired for "several million pounds" by an established company in the industry.
+This anticipated acquisition, involving Broadcom, occurred the following year.

 1999–2015: Legacy operations

 Acorn Computers, in its new guise of Cabot 2, would continue to administer the remaining assets of the business and to "tidy up remaining contractual and logistical obligations", these including the servicing of product warranties.
 In late 1999, Reflex Electronics signed a five-year contract to perform warranty work and technical support for Acorn-manufactured products, renewing an earlier arrangement with Acorn.
 Acorn Group – the parent company of Acorn Computers Limited – had itself been renamed from Acorn Computer Group in 1997, and the company was subsequently renamed Cabot 1 Limited and taken private by MSDW in February 2000.
-The company remained active until being dissolved in December 2015.
+The company remained (at least legally) active until being dissolved in December 2015.

 Legacy

 The legacy of the company's work is evidenced in spin-off technologies, with the company being described in 2013 as "the most influential business in the innovation cluster's history".
+In 2010, the company was listed by David Meyer in ZDNet as number nine in a feature of top ten "Dead IT giants".
+Many British IT professionals gained their early experiences on Acorns, which were often more technically advanced than commercially successful US hardware.